Dictionary Datatype In Python

 # Accessing values using keys

-If you try to access a key which doesn’t exist, Python raises a KeyError.
+If you try to access any key that doesn’t exist, Python raises a KeyError.

 Common Dictionary Operations